Incident Response Essay · Published in GRC Outlook

 Inside Pillar 3: a worked example

-A practical example of the calm loop in action: ransomware behavior is detected.
+A practical example of the Calm Loop in action: ransomware behavior is detected.
 The endpoint is automatically isolated.
 User tokens are revoked.
 Forensic data is captured.
 An incident ticket is created with full context — all before a human analyst logs in.
-This moves mean time to contain from hours to seconds.
+In a well-built version of this loop, containment time is measured in seconds instead of hours.

 Critical note: automation should accelerate human judgment, not replace it — especially in actions affecting identity, access, or data.